Paying Fees and Registering

 The following methods of payment are acceptable:

-- Log in to your STU-VIEW account and select Registration Services View/Pay Fees
+Log in to your STU-VIEW account and select Financial Services > Pay Fees

-If you did not receive your fees estimate by mail, you may view your fees online by logging in to your STU-VIEW account, clicking on the Financial Services tab, and then selecting View Fees.
+If you did not receive your invoice by email, you may view your fees online by logging in to your STU-VIEW account, clicking on the Financial Services tab, and then selecting View Fees.

-Important: If you did not receive a fees estimate by mail, please check STU-VIEW to ensure that your mailing address is correct.
+Important: If you did not receive an invoice by email, please check STU-VIEW to confirm the email address we have on file.

 What if I don't pay my deposit by the due date?

-Returning Students: You will not be able to register for classes unless you have paid your initial deposit by the due date on your fees estimate.
+Returning Students: You will not be able to register for classes unless you have paid your initial deposit by the due date on your invoice.
 You may still go online and view your course/section choices without having paid your deposit.

 How do I opt out from the Student Health and Dental Insurance Plan?